rgonca/Ironhack-Project-3---IronHacker/server/README.md

-# Express generator + auth
+# Express generator

-Boilerplate for a basic ExpressJS backend (incl. all auth routes and views - [PassportJS](http://www.passportjs.org/) login & sessions)
+Boilerplate for a basic ExpressJS backend

 ## Install